MrLightgun/MiSTerSindenDriver/README.md

 Your MiSTer needs to be connected to the internet, with ethernet it is the simplest way.

 If using MrFusion, Go to Scripts on the main menu and do "Update".
 This will add all the cores you need for non-lightgun gaming and includes the folders to put your roms.
+This can take a while (10 mins?) so leave it to finish.
+It will be obvious when it has fully finished.

-Find out your MiSTer IP address and note it down.
+Find out your MiSTer IP address from the menu and note it down.

-Connect to MiSTer device over ssh (I like to use putty), or you can load console on the device which I believe is F9 (you need a kb).
+Connect to MiSTer device over ssh (I like to use putty), or you can load console on the device which is F9 (you need a kb).
 Username/Pass is root/1 on MiSTer mainline.
-You can either copy the files over or can manually paste the commands.
+We want to run the commands in Install_MrFusion.sh script from this github.
+You can either copy the commands and paste them into your shell, manually type them in by keyboard, or copy the script over using ftp, then run it.
+If you do this you need to make it runnable like this:

+chmod +x Install_MrFusion.sh

 Before running, you need to kill the MiSTer service.
 I recommend hitting F9 to exit MiSTer to the console, if you run "top" you will see the running applications.
 Make a note of the process id for MiSTer, then exit top with ctrl-c.
 Then run "sudo kill xxxx" where xxxx is the process id.
 Run this just before you run the Install scripts.

-If installing MiSTer using MrFusion 2.7:
-Run the Install_MrFusion.sh script from this github.
+Now run the Install_MrFusion.sh script:

-You can manually type it, or you can copy it onto MiSTer with ftp.
-You need to run:
-"chmod +x *.sh"
-On the script so that the system can run it, and then run it like this "./Install_MrFusion.sh"
+./Install_MrFusion.sh

 Reboot MiSTer after it has been successfully run.